mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 CTF#17: How many flags did you miss?
 ```

-(So probably we missed at least on other flag here ...)
+(So probably we missed at least one other flag here ...)

 ### SNMP

 `HINT: SNMP`

-After the organizers provided a hint on the ocmpetition page to look at SNMP (Simple Network Management Protocol) we used [*snmpcheck*](https://libraries.io/github/mcantoni/snmpcheck) to query all hosts.
+After the organizers provided a hint on the competition page to look at SNMP (Simple Network Management Protocol) we used [*snmpcheck*](https://libraries.io/github/mcantoni/snmpcheck) to query all hosts.
 (We later learned that there are Metasploit modules available which help you doing that.)
 One host was configured in a way that allowed us to read a lot of information via SNMP.
 After trying to pwn the misconfigured host using the extracted information, we reviewed the *snmpcheck* output and finally found a flag in one of the properties ...

-### root on FAQ system
+### Root on FAQ system

-The floppy used in an earlier task also contained a file called `faq-root`, which contained an ssh rivate key.
+The floppy used in an earlier task also contained a file called `faq-root`, which contained an ssh private key.
 Unfortunately the key was password protected.
 From the name of the file, it was pretty clear that this was the way to login at 192.168.66.7 (the phpMyFAQ system) as root.
-Sometime in the middle of the CTf the following hint was released:
+Sometime in the middle of the CTF the following hint was released:

     HINT: Try to link the contest of your floppy and the Morse code on it!